 What is Avalanche?

-Avalanche (AVAX) is a decentralized application network that operates in a similar way to Polkadot.
+Avalanche (AVAX) is a decentralized application network that operates similarly to Polkadot.
 The technology allows developers to deploy blockchains that meet certain requirements and can interoperate with other blockchains to create a comprehensive ecosystem.

-The total amount of Avalanche (AVAX) is 720 million tokens.
-50% of them are generated by the Genesis block, and the other 50% are generated according to the platform’s formula.
+The total amount of Avalanche is 720 million tokens.
+The Genesis block generates 50% of them, and the other 50% is generated according to the platform’s formula.

 On September 22, 2020, the Avalanche (AVAX) token went live, with continued work on Avalanche protocol performance mining and security enhancements.
-Currently, the Avalanche protocol team is still biased towards technology development.
+Currently, the Avalanche protocol team is still biased toward technology development.

 What is the Purpose of Avalanche (AVAX)?

-The current financial system is not built for the general public but prioritizes a select group of elite bankers and institutions - a form of power concentration in the hands of a few people.
+The current financial system is not built for the general public.
+Still, it prioritizes a select group of elite bankers and institutions – a form of power concentration in the hands of a few people.